mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Write commands specifying an unacknowledged write concern (e.g. ``{w: 0})``) do not support retryable behavior.
 Drivers MUST NOT add a transaction ID to any write command with an unacknowledged write concern executed within a MongoClient where retryable writes have been enabled.
+Drivers MUST NOT retry these commands if they fail to return a response.

 Write commands where a single statement might affect multiple documents will not be initially supported by MongoDB 3.6, although this may change in the future.